 It is the responsibility of the student to demonstrate why the allegation of academic honesty should be overturned.
 A student may exercise their right to appeal the allegation by following the process below:

-- Within 5 school days of being notified of the allegation, the student must return the completed Infraction Form to the Associate Head of Teaching and Learning.
+1. Within 5 school days of being notified of the allegation, the student must return the completed Infraction Form to the Deans Office.

-- The Appeals Committee, consisting of two members of the Academic Honesty Committee and one administrator, will consider the documentation and decide to either uphold or dismiss the allegation.
+3. The Appeals Committee, consisting of two members of the faculty and one administrator, will consider the documentation and decide to either uphold or dismiss the allegation.
 The committee may request additional information from appropriate parties.

-- Upon completion of the process, the Academic Honesty chairperson will take appropriate action with regard to filing the decision.
+5. Upon completion of the process, the Deans Office will take appropriate action with regard to filing the decision.